 - Association for Music and Imagery

-The American Music Therapy Association (AMTA) played a notable role in the aftermath of Hurricane Katrina in 2005, with many music therapists and students from across the United States traveling to New Orleans to help in the medical relief following the natural disaster.
+The AMTA played a notable role in the aftermath of Hurricane Katrina in 2005, with many music therapists and students from across the United States traveling to New Orleans to help in the medical relief following the natural disaster.

 The strategic plan of the AMTA for the future involves research into the practice of music therapy and the role it can play in healthcare.
 This may promote the inclusion of music therapy care into health insurance policies and plans in the future.

-In recent decades, the therapeutic use of music in the United States has grown significantly, due to higher levels of interest and number of therapists entering the profession.
-The AMTA is seeking to meet this demand and continue to promote the services that music therapists can offer to overall health and wellbeing.
+In recent decades, the therapeutic use of music in the United States has grown significantly due to higher levels of interest and the number of therapists entering the profession.
+The AMTA is seeking to meet this demand and plans to continue to promote the services that music therapists can offer to overall health and wellbeing.

 There are several prerequisites that must be fulfilled for an individual to be accepted into a music therapy program in the United States.
-They must be proficient in musical skills and often have an undergraduate degree in a music-related field, although this is not essential.
+For example, the individual must be proficient in musical skills and often has an undergraduate degree in a music-related field, although this is not essential.

-At the completion of the degree, graduate will have proficiency in:
+At the completion of the degree, the graduate will have proficiency in:

 - Music performance